 Table of Contents

-A Data Analyst is a professional who collects, processes, and analyzes data to help businesses make better decisions.
-They work with tools like spreadsheets, databases, and programming languages to extract useful insights from data.
-This can include identifying trends, creating reports, and helping companies understand their performance, customer behavior, or market trends.
+A data analyst is a professional collects data, processes and analyzes data to help companies make better decisions.
+They work with devices such as spreadsheets, databases and programming languages to obtain useful insights from data.
+It can help identify trends, create reports and understand their performance, customer behavior or market trends.

-For beginners, the path to becoming a data analyst can seem overwhelming due to the variety of skills and tools involved.
-This step-by-step roadmap simplifies the journey by breaking down the essential skills and knowledge you need to learn.
-Whether you’re just starting out or switching careers, this guide will help you understand what to learn, where to start, and how to build a solid foundation in data analysis.
+For beginners, the path to become a data analyzer can seem heavy because of the skills and diversity of equipment.
+This step-by-step roadmap simplifies the journey by breaking the necessary skills and knowledge you need to learn.
+Whether you start now or change your career, this guide will help you understand what to learn, where to start and how to create a solid base in data analysis.

 “Ready to take your data science skills to the next level?
 Sign up for a free demo today!”